pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/Performance.md

 }
 ```

-…and you start running into compiler troubles, then you an refactor to the following:
+...and you start running into compiler troubles, then you can refactor to the following:

 ```swift
 struct FeatureView: View {